 Keep an eye out for garage sale signs for sales that are not already on your yard sale shopping route.
 When you see one, make a detour and go to it.

 If it is not on your list, there is a good chance the seller did not place any ads.
 Unadvertised garage sales do not get as many shoppers.
 Fewer shoppers mean you have a better shot at finding something good.
 Some of the best finds (at the lowest prices) came from unlisted yard sales.

 You are most likely to see yard sale signs on big streets and busy intersections.
 You may also see signs for unlisted sales near the homes of advertised sales, especially in non-Craigslist towns.
 Sellers too frugal to pay for their listings sometimes throw a sale together when someone else on their street places an ad.

 Facebook Online Yard Sale Groups

 You probably know that Facebook is used for more than just keeping up with people you know.
 But, did you know you can use Facebook to find local yard sales?

 Some of the Facebook online yard sale groups are essentially virtual yard sales where you buy and sell items on the groups' pages.
 But, lots of those also let you list your real-life yard sales.
 Other groups are created just for listing upcoming local yard sales.

-To find groups for your area, enter your neighborhood, county, or city name combined with online garage sale, online yard sale, or resale into the Facebook search bar.
+To find groups for your area, enter your neighborhood, county, or city name combined with an online garage sale, online yard sale, or resale into the Facebook search bar.
 Try different combinations to find lots of groups to join.
-Even if your town is tiny, there's probably more than one group.
+Even if your town is tiny, there is probably more than one group.

 Don’t rely solely on the listings generated by garage sale websites and apps, but do check them.
-You might find a few sales that aren't listed elsewhere.
+You might find a few sales that are not listed elsewhere.
 Good options include Yard Sale Search, GSalr, Garage Sales Tracker, Garage Sale Finder, and Garage Sale Hunter.